manyu26/daisolab/pages/RELACSS2022.md

 ---

-This is a collection of materials/resources used in the recurring RELACSS beginner workshop offered by Dr. Manyu Li for Louisiana college students (see [the Latest Call for Applications](https://manyu26.github.io/daisolab/teaching/RELACSS1callapp)).
+RELACSS is a recurring data analysis workshop offered by Dr. Manyu Li for Louisiana college students (see [the Latest Call for Applications](https://manyu26.github.io/daisolab/teaching/RELACSS1callapp)).
 Materials are designed with the interactive shiny app with the learnr package.
 All resources used in the workshop are shared/linked on this page. **No software download is needed**.
-The link under each module will bring you to the Shiny learnr lesson on shinyapps web.
+The link under each module will bring you to the Shiny learnr lesson on shinyapps website.

 All lessons are developed by Dr. Manyu Li licensed under [CC-BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0/) unless otherwise stated.
 For other resources redirected from this page, please refer to the authors' website for licensing information.